 - Truth and Reconciliation Commission, 1998, The Truth and Reconciliation of South Africa Report, 2, Cape Town: Juta Press.

-- Verma, Arvind, 2011, The New Khaki: The Evolving Nature of Policing in India, CRC Press: Taylor and Francis Group.
+- Verma, Arvind, 2011, The New Khaki: The Evolving Nature of Policing in India, Boca Raton: CRC Press.

 - Walzer, Michael, 1973, “Political Action: The Problem of Dirty Hands,” Philosophy and Public Affairs, 2: 160–80.